aschmied/klotski-solver/README.md

 Before writing a program to solve the puzzle I convinced myself that it was feasible.
 The number of possible configurations of pieces on the board provides an upper bound on the number of states that the program must examine.
 Since there are 10 pieces, so I estimated the number of board configurations as 10! ~ 3.6 million.
 This is a coarse estimate.
 Some unique board configurations are uncounted because sliding a piece left or right can produce a new board configuration while retaining the same ordering.
 On the other hand there are four identical small squares and four identical tall rectangles, so we can remove two factors of 4!.

 At this point I was sufficiently convinced.
-Box.

 ## Solution Design